-Coordinated Universal Time (UTC): a high precision atomic time standard with uniform seconds defined by International Time and leap seconds announced at regular internals to compensate for the earth's slowing rotation and other discrepancies.
+Coordinated Universal Time (UTC): a high precision atomic time standard with uniform seconds defined by International Time and leap seconds announced at regular intervals to compensate for the Earth's slowing rotation and other discrepancies.
 Leap seconds allow UTC to closely track Universal Time, a time standard based not on the uniform passage of seconds, but on the Earth's angular rotation.
 Time zones around the world are expressed as positive or negative offsets from UTC.
 Local time is UTC plus the time zone offset for that location, plus an offset (typically +1) for daylight savings, if in effect.
+For example, 3:00 a.m.
+Mountain Standard Time = 10:00 UTC - 7.
 As the zero point reference, UTC is also referred to as Zulu time (Z).
 See also Normalization.

-Corrupted File: A file damaged in some way, such as by a virus, or by software or hardware failure, so that it is paratially or completely unreadable by a computer.
+Corrupted File: A file damaged in some way, such as by a virus, by software or hardware failure, or degradation with the passage of time, so that it is partially or completely unreadable by a computer.

-COTS (Commercial Off-the-Shelf): Hardware or software products that are commercially manufactured, ready-made and available for use by the general public without the need for customization.
+COTS (Commercial Off-the-Shelf): Hardware or software products that are commercially manufactured, ready-made, and available for use by the general public without the need for customization.